 According to the National Wildlife Federation, American children spend an average of 7 hours and 38 minutes in front of a screen every day.
 For every hour spent participating in sedentary activities, this study found that children took and average of three additional minutes to fall asleep.

-It also has a calming effect that helps children cope release built up tension from stressful or scary events.
-Research also suggests that children play harder and release more endorphins when allowed to play in an outdoor setting vs. an indoor setting. (source 1, source 2)
+It also has a calming effect that helps children release built up tension from stressful or scary events.
+Research also suggests that children play harder and release more endorphins when allowed to play in an outdoor setting vs. an indoor setting.
+(8)

 ‘While there is no single solution to childhood sleep deprivation, part of having a well-rested child involves trading some ‘screen time’ for ‘green time’, says Kevin Coyle, NWF Vice President of Education and Training, and author of the NWF guide.
-More play time in natural settings can help kids get a high-quality night’s sleep.’ (source)
+More play time in natural settings can help kids get a high-quality night’s sleep.’
+(9)

-7. Rethink your night light approach
+8. Rethink your night light approach ^

-8. Visit your friendly neighborhood pediatric chiropractor
+9. Visit your friendly neighborhood pediatric chiropractor ^

 When my babies were restless, I found that taking them in for a chiropractic adjustment usually had two effects: